 In the unlikely event that a project you are donating to does not happen, your donation will go towards supporting the Lake District National Park’s work, wherever the need is greatest.

-You can sponsor rights of way items - from finger posts and gates to bridges:
+You can sponsor rights of way items - from finger posts and stiles to gates and bridges:

 You can also sponsor people and donate to projects.